Free Knitting Patterns for Dolls

 Image source: https://makeetc.com

-This hand knitted doll is not for the beginner.
 There are many parts.
 2 pieces for the body and head, 2 pieces for the hair, 2 pieces for the tail, 1 piece for the bra top, and 2 pieces of bra straps.
-Many parts meant a fair amount of sewing up which I am not a fan of.
+Many parts meant a fair amount of sewing up.
+The free version does not contain instructions for the arms.
+It is possible to work it out yourself if you have already done other doll projects.

 Get the free web-based pattern for Marion the Mermaid at Makeetc.
+This pattern can also be found in Fiona Goble’s Knit Your Own Dolls (affiliate link).

-7. Lizzard’s Fin the Human
+Fin the Human

 Fin the Human doll